brianthiely/BrianThiely/README.md

 - 👯 I’m looking to collaborate with bot developers in the sneaker industry 👟
 - 🥅 2022 Goals: Graduation ! 🎓
 - 😄 Nickname: Lam's !
-- ⚡ Fun fact: Did I tell you about my crazy uncle?